BenasVolkovas/cyfrin-t-swap-audit/audit-data/findings.md

     }
 ```

-### [H-3] Calling `TSwapPool::sellPoolTokens` does not sell but buys pool tokens causing the user to waste gas
+### [H-3] Calling `TSwapPool::sellPoolTokens` mismatches input and output tokens causing users to receive incorrect amount of tokens

+**Description:** The`sellPoolTokens` function is intended to allow users to easily sell pool tokens and receive WETH in exchange.
+Users indicate how many pool tokens they are willing to sell in the `poolTokenAmount` parameter.
+However, the function currently miscalculates the swapped amount.

+This is due to the fact that the function calls `swapExactOutput` with `outputToken` set to `poolToken`.
+However, the function should call `swapExactInput` with `inputToken` set to `poolToken`.
+Because user specifies the input amount not the output amount.

-**Description:** In `TSwapPool::sellPoolTokens`, the `swapExactOutput` is called with `outputToken` set to `poolToken`.
+, the `swapExactOutput` is called with `outputToken` set to `poolToken`.
 This means that the user is buying the defined amount of weth tokens instead of selling the pool tokens.
-This can cause the user to waste tokens for gas and confuse the user.

-**Impact:** Users might waste tokens for gas and lose money.
+This means that the user will receive incorrect amount of tokens.

+**Impact:** Users will swap the wrong amount of tokens, which is a critical issue.

 **Proof of Concept:**